Frequently Asked Questions

 Planning

-What is the average life span of a school building?
+What is the average Lifespan of a School Building?

-Wilkins is 57 years old, is not large enough to meet current enrollment levels or programming needs, is not ADA compliant, and requires significant renovation to remain in use.
+Most school buildings are due for renovation around the 50 year mark.Wilkins is 57 years old, is not large enough to meet current enrollment levels or programming needs and requires significant renovation to remain in use.
+The proposed building will be constructed with durable materials with a target lifespan of 50+ years.

 Other system life spans vary:

-Roof: 30 years
+• Roof: 30 years

-MEP systems: 30 Years
+• MEP systems: 30 Years

-Flooring: 20 years
+• Flooring: 20 years

 What is the timeline for the elementary construction project?